Sunday, January 23, 2022

 Book Review: Star Wars: The High Republic: The Rising Storm

-This is the second "main storyline" canon novel (basically meaning "adult" novel) set in the high-republic era of the Star Wars universe.
-As most know, since Disney took over, everything that is put out is considered canon, but the young adult and junior novels are ancillary to the main story that is told in the movies, tv-series, and adult novels.
-It takes place about a couple of hundred years before the events of the prequel and original trilogies.
-In this era, the enemy of the Jedi is not the Sith, but a group of pirates called the Nihil.
-In this novel, the setting is a Republic fair on the planet Valo, put on by Chancellor Lina Soh, despite warnings of an attack.
-Most of the book involves the various Jedi trying to stave off the Nihil attack and keep the people safe.
-Within that is revealed in-fighting between members of the Nihil, whom each wants to take control of the group.
+The Rising Storm, published in 2021, is a main storyline novel by Cavan Scott set during Phase I of the High Republic era.
+At the time it was written, it was the second "main storyline" canon novel (basically meaning "adult" novel) set in Phase I of the High Republic era, the events of which are set about 200 years before the Skywalker Saga.
+As most know, since Disney took over Lucasfilm, everything released, regardless of format, is considered canon.
+The young adult and junior novels are ancillary to the main story told in the movies, TV series, and adult novels.
+In the High Republic era, the enemy of the Jedi is not the Sith, but a group of pirates called the Nihil.
+In this novel, set a year after the hyperspace disaster recounted in Light of the Jedi, the story takes place at a Republic fair on the planet Valo, organized by Republic Chancellor Lina Soh despite warnings of a Nihil attack.
+Most of the book involves the various Jedi trying to stave off the Nihil attack and keep the people of Valo safe.
+Within that, infighting between members of the Nihil emerges, each seeking to take control of the group.

-I think a lot of what has bogged down the two main novels is that it has a ton of characters, none of which is the focus.
-Unlike the prequel movies and novelizations which focused on about 4-5 Jedi and kept the rest in the background, the novels feel like an ensemble cast of characters that we don't really know and do not get much development.
+I think a lot of what has bogged down the two main novels is that it has a ton of characters, none of whom is the focus.
+Unlike the prequel movies and novelizations, which focused on about 4-5 Jedi and kept the rest in the background, the novels feel like an ensemble cast of characters we don't really know and don't get much development.
 So, keeping straight who everyone is can be challenging, and getting invested in all of them is hard.
-And, I think it has been a mistake to exclude Yoda from the novels (aside from name-dropping him a couple of times).
-He is probably the most powerful Jedi at the height of his powers yet has been on the sidelines now for two major disasters in the Light of the Jedi novel and this one.
+And I think it has been a mistake to exclude Yoda from the novels (aside from a couple of name-drops).
+He is probably the most powerful Jedi at the height of his powers, yet has been on the sidelines now for two major disasters in the Light of the Jedi novel and this one.

 No comments: